robang74/redfishos/patches/README.md

 ## Patches by robang74

-This is a list of patches developed to evaluate the potential of the Patch Manager and how it works.
+This is a list of patches developed to evaluate the potential of `Patch Manager` and how it works.

 * **dnsmasq connman integration**: [description](dnsmasq-connman-integration/description.txt), patch [v0.1.1](dnsmasq-connman-integration/0.1.1-unified_diff.patch) (system) - The dnsmasq conflicts with connman because both have their own business with port 53 and /etc/resolv.conf.
 Therefore, a full integration between these two services is required.